contaware/git-docs-notes/README.md

   - `-v` to be more verbose.
   - `-vv` really verbose, it shows upstream tracking configurations.
   - `-r` to see the remote-tracking branches.
+    Note: `origin/HEAD` is created by `git clone` and points to the default branch on the remote.
   - `-a` to see all branches.

 - Create: